President of Brazil

 The president of Brazil (presidente do Brasil), officially the president of the Federative Republic of Brazil (presidente da República Federativa do Brasil) or simply the President of the Republic, is the head of state and head of government of Brazil.
 The president leads the executive branch of the federal government and is the commander-in-chief of the Brazilian Armed Forces.

 The presidential system was established in 1889, upon the proclamation of the republic in a military coup d'état against Emperor Pedro II.
 Since then, Brazil has had six constitutions, three dictatorships, and three democratic periods.
-During the democratic periods, voting has always been compulsory.
 The Constitution of Brazil, along with several constitutional amendments, establishes the requirements, powers, and responsibilities of the president, their term of office and the method of election.

 Luiz Inácio Lula da Silva is the 39th and current president.
-He was sworn in on 1 January 2023 following the 2022 Brazilian general election.
-He previously served as the 35th president from 2003 to 2010.
+He was sworn in on 1 January 2023.

 Constitutional powers

 As a republic with a presidential executive, Brazil grants significant powers to the president, who effectively controls the executive branch, represents the country abroad, and appoints the cabinet and, with the approval of the Senate, the judges for the Supreme Federal Court.
 The president is also the commander-in-chief of the armed forces.

 Presidents in Brazil have significant lawmaking powers, exercised either by proposing laws to the National Congress or by using Medidas Provisórias (provisional measures), an instrument with the force of law that the president can enact in cases of urgency and necessity except to make changes to some areas of law (provisional measures cannot be used to change criminal law or electoral law).
 A provisional measure comes into effect immediately, before Congress votes on it, and remains in force for up to 60 days unless Congress votes to rescind it.
 The 60-day period can be extended once, up to 120 days.
 If Congress, on the other hand, votes to approve the provisional measure, it becomes an actual law, with changes decided by the legislative branch.
 The provisional measure expires at the end of the 60-day period (or the 120-day, in the case of extension), or sooner, if rejected by one of the Houses of Congress.